iam-pratap/Interview-Preparation-Guide/git.md

 git diff <commit1> <commit2>
 ```

-`9.
+`10.
 How do you check the 𝘀𝘁𝗮𝘁𝘂𝘀 of the 𝘄𝗼𝗿𝗸𝗶𝗻𝗴 𝗱𝗶𝗿𝗲𝗰𝘁𝗼𝗿𝘆 in Git?`

 git status

-`10.
+`11.
 How to resolve a conflict in Git?`

 **Identify Conflicting Files:** Use ‘git status’ to find the files where conflicts have take place because of changes from unique branches.
 **Correct Files to Repair Conflicts:** Alter the files to sync conflicting changes and block future conflicts.
 **Stage solved Files:** Use ‘git add’ to add the resolved files to the staging area.
 **Commit the Changes:** Complete the process by committing the changed files applying ‘git commit’.

-`11.
-What is the difference between git revert and git reset?`

-**Git revert:** When you want to undo a specific commit while preserving the history, especially if the commit has already been shared with others.
-**Git reset:** Use when you need to modify the branch's HEAD pointer, such as when you've made a mistake or want to experiment with different versions.

 `12.
 What is the HEAD in Git?`